 Sarah earned her Bachelor of Science in Middle Grades Education with concentrations in Language Arts and Social Studies and graduated with honors from North Carolina State University.
 Sarah was selected as her school’s Outstanding First Year Teacher of the Year in 2010.
 She has taught all grades in the middle school setting.
 During her years of teaching, Sarah also served as the co-chair of her English/Language Arts PLC and as the Student Government Association adviser.
-She is currently a Teaching and Learning Coach at McGee’s Crossroads Elementary School.
-In this role, Sarah serves as the MTSS coach, leads the school Curriculum Team, facilitates professional development at the school and district level, and supports teachers in their continued efforts to improve teaching and learning.
-In addition, she is an active member of the School Improvement Team.
+She was a Teaching and Learning Coach at McGee’s Crossroads Elementary School.
+In this role, Sarah served as the MTSS coach, led the School Curriculum Team, facilitated professional development at the school and district level, and supported teachers in their continued efforts to improve teaching and learning before starting her principal residency.
+In addition, she was an active member of the School Improvement Team.
+Sarah completed her principal residency at Benson Elementary School during the 2019-2020 school year.
+She will remain at Benson Elementary School serving as Assistant Principal since July 2020.
 Sarah can be reached at firstname.lastname@example.org.